Fornost461/JavaDowngrader/README.md

 If:

-* You are not on Snow Leopard
+* you are not on Snow Leopard
-* Or if you totally uninstalled Java 6
+* or if you totally uninstalled Java 6

 Then this script should not work and should not be used, unless you truly understand what you are doing.